Picture This (File Library)

 Problem

 At the beginning of this project, Publisher’s file library was still in it’s infancy; it lacked workflow optimization, flexibility for varied use cases and—most importantly—quality assurance.
-These user pain points were frequently reflected in the support channel concluding in a diversion of resources from projects and, ultimately, dissipating team impact on IBM business goals.
+These user pain points were frequently reflected in the support channel inquiries, concluding in a diversion of resources from projects and—ultimately—dissipating team impact on IBM business goals.

 Uploading workflow.
-It takes a newly uploaded image 6 clicks to be embedded on the page.
+It takes a 3 clicks to upload an image to the site library (an additional 3 clicks to commit it to the site).
 Notice how the upload functionality routes to another page.
-The most unnecessary step this adds is clicking “Add Files” after uploading.
+The most unnecessary step this adds is clicking “Add Files” after uploading to return to the library.

 Committing workflow.
 Because the selected image is not in a padded container with a fixed size, a lot of real estate is lost on the page.